dipesh227/dreampixeltechnology/README.md

 1.  **In Supabase:**
     -   Go to **Authentication > Providers** in your Supabase dashboard.
     -   Find **Google** in the list and expand it.
-    -   You will see a **Callback URL**.
-Click to copy it.
+    -   You will need the **Callback URL**.
+For this project, use `https://ftsvupbnmvphphvwzxha.supabase.co/auth/v1/callback`.
 You'll need this in the next step.

 2.  **In Google Cloud Console:**
     -   Go to the [Google Cloud Console](https://console.cloud.google.com/).